xytuang/COMS-W4119/docs/DESIGN.md

 * The peer also generates an RSA public-private key pair, used for signing and allowing others to verify the signature.
 The public ID will also serve as the node's ID.
 The peer sends an ID message of format "ID {pub key no of bytes}\n{pub key bytes}\n" so the tracker can register the peer.

-* The peer then requests a list of active peers from the tracker, and uses this list to request the longest chain in the network from all the peers.
+* The peer then requests a list of active peers from the tracker, and uses this list to request the longest chain in the network from all the peers using the GET-CHAIN request that the listening threads of the respective peers will handle (more on that later).

 The peer will maintain a few different threads: